mendersoftware/mender/README.md

 ## Getting started

-To start using Mender, we recommend that you check out the, [Getting started section in the documentation](https://docs.mender.io/).
+To start using Mender, we recommend that you begin with the [Getting started section in the documentation](https://docs.mender.io/).

 Contributing to Mender
 ======================

-If you would like to contribute to Mender, we would be thrilled!
-Please check out the instructions no how to best get started [contributing code or documentation](https://github.com/mendersoftware/mender/blob/master/CONTRIBUTING.md).
+We welcome and ask for your contribution.
+If you would like to contribute to Mender, please read our guide on how to best get started [contributing code or documentation](https://github.com/mendersoftware/mender/blob/master/CONTRIBUTING.md).

 ## Licensing